 - You know where your vegetables come from and the people who grow them

-- You reduce your food miles
+- You reduce your food miles and your carbon footprint

 - You have a say in how your food is produced